tqoo/PyItor/README.md

 # PyItor
-PyItor is an text editor coded with Python and PyQt5.
+PyItor is a text editor coded in PyQt5.
+Version 0.1.
-Currenty in Pre-Alpha Stage.
-Expect lots and lots of bugs .exe file can be found in Releases tab.